 In February 2016, we announced that the FDA granted Fast Track designation to the emricasan development program for the treatment of liver cirrhosis caused by NASH.
 The Fast Track program provides greater access to the FDA in order to expedite review of drugs that have demonstrated the potential to treat serious or life-threatening conditions.

 We are pursuing a registration strategy with an initial focus in cirrhosis, with additional supportive long term safety data in patients with NASH fibrosis.
 Multiple parallel clinical trials, the EmricasaN, a Caspase inhibitOR, for Evaluation, or ENCORE trials, will evaluate a range of emricasan doses over various treatment durations in patients of different etiologies.
-We expect to initiate these trials on a staggered basis through early 2017 and expect top-line results to be available periodically beginning in the first half of 2018:
+We expect top-line results from these trials to be available periodically beginning in the first half of 2018: